 New York State Education Department (NYSED)

-If If you obtained a GED in New York State through a program outside of the New York City Department of Education, you can request a duplicate transcript or diploma from the New York State Education Department.
+If you obtained a GED or TASC in New York State through a program outside of the New York City Department of Education, you can request a duplicate transcript or diploma from the New York State Education Department.
 To learn how to request these records, visit the NYSED website.

 City University of New York (CUNY)

 If you are a current or former CUNY student, you can log in to the CUNY Student Portal to print an unofficial transcript from your institution.
 Visit CUNY’s website.

 NYC Department of Health and Mental Hygiene (DOHMH)